 Are you considering homeschooling for your family?
-Today, many parents recognize that their child’s school options are limited, inadequate, or even dangerous, and an increasing number are turning to homeschooling.
-But where do you start and how do you ensure the highest-quality educational experience, especially in that pivotal first year?
+Today, many parents recognize that their child’s school options are limited, inadequate, or even dangerous, and an increasing number are turning to homeschool But where do you start and how do you ensure the highest-quality educational experience, especially in that pivotal first year?

 This comprehensive guide will help you determine the appropriate first steps, build your own educational philosophy, and discover the best ways to cater to your child’s specific learning style, including: